XinyuanLyu/xinyuanlyu.github.io/research.md

 ## Empirical Economics and Social Science

 - **The Impact of Telecom Fraud Activity in Northern Myanmar on the China–Myanmar Border Region**
-  <p style="text-align: justify;">*Abstract:* This study examines the economic impact of telecom fraud activities in northern Myanmar on adjacent China-Myanmar border regions.
+  <p style="text-align: justify;">*Abstract:* This study examines the economic impact of telecom fraud activities in northern Myanmar on adjacent China-Myanmar border regions.
 Leveraging grid-level nighttime light
 (NTL) intensity data and city-level migration indices, the research identifies dual impacts: a localized short-term economic stimulus near border crossings and broader negative reputational effects leading to reduced legitimate migration.
 Utilizing difference-in-differences, event-study models, and Synthetic Control Methods, the analysis provides empirical evidence highlighting the complexity of cross-border illicit activities’ influence on regional economies</p>
   [Read more](/assets/papers/writing_sample_empirical.pdf)